zoxpx/vagrant-kube/README.md

 ## Installation and Usage

-To create and start the cluster, simply run the `vagrant up` command.
+To create and start the cluster, simply run the `vagrant up` command where your "Vagrantfile" is.

 ```bash
 # Start Vagrant VM's